jtarrio/pascual/manual/chapter2.md

 In this example, the condition is `(Guess = Number) or (Tries = 10)`; therefore, it will execute the statements between the `repeat` and `until` keywords until the player guesses the number or until they have tried 10 times.

 So let's look at what's inside the "repeat-until" block.
 First, we add 1 to the value of `Tries`, and then we ask the player for their guessed number, which goes into the `Guess` variable.
-Using "if-then-else if", we check if the player's guess is lower or higher than the number and tell them to go higher or lower, as appropriate.
+Using "if-then-else if," we check if the player's guess is lower or higher than the number and tell them to go higher or lower, as appropriate.
 Finally, we reach the `until` keyword, which will decide whether we execute the statements again or we leave the loop.

 Finally, we check whether the user guessed the number or reached the maximum number of tries and write out the appropriate message.